Preole/bbw/README.md

   essentials of a word processor in readable plain text.

 ; Source Readability
-; Low learning curve

-  : Carefully designed base markup language that is readable in
-    source code and modestly easy to learn.
+: Carefully designed base markup language that is readable in source code and modestly easy to learn.

 ; Versatile Navigation
 : Seamlessly jump from one piece of information onto another.